Surface Water Models

 - Version 2: the initial modeling framework was developed with a two-stage evaluation procedure.

-- Version 3 (the current version): the modeling capability for evaluating urban pesticide uses was added.
+- Version 3: the modeling capability for evaluating urban pesticide uses was added.

 SWPP continues to improve the model's capabilities and specificity to California conditions.
 The following development has been completed, and will be incorporated into the model soon:

-- Report 293, PDF (810 kb).
+- Report 293, PDF.
 Yina Xie.
 2016.
 Developing a California-Based Receiving Waterbody Model for Pesticide Product Registration Evaluation: Review of Model Theory.

 For content questions, contact: